Friday, January 31, 2020

 This morning I stumbled upon a review of the new CBS All Access "Star Trek" series, Star Trek: Picard.
 As I've stated on this blog before, my usual ritual for a new television Trek is to watch the first two episodes and stop there. ("That's quite enough.")

-I read Entertainment Weeky's review, Can Star Trek: Picard recover from its bafflingly bad premiere?, and then and there decided I'm going to take a Starfleet pass on Picard.
+I read Entertainment Weekly's review, Can Star Trek: Picard recover from its bafflingly bad premiere?, and then and there decided I'm going to take a Starfleet pass on Picard.
 The piece's reviewer, Darren Franich, reads as fair and thoughtful; and, at times, funny.
 It's just one review, and normally I don't bother reading film or television reviews, but it effectively convinced me to skip tonight's premiere.

 I laughed out loud here: